mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 Saving the new Brush
 ~~~~~~~~~~~~~~~~~~~~

-When you're satisfied, go to the upper left and select “save new
+When you're satisfied, go to the upper left and select :guilabel::`Save new
-preset”.
+preset`.

 You will get the save preset dialog.
 Name the brush something like “My
 Preset”.
-Then, select “Load from Icon Library” to get the icon library.
+Then, select :guilabel:`Load from Icon Library` to get the icon library.
-Choose a nice tool icon and press OK.
+Choose a nice tool icon and press :guilabel:`OK`.

 The icon will be loaded into the mini scratch pad on the left.
 Now
 doodle a nice stroke next to it.
 If you feel you messed up, just go back
 to the icon library to load a new icon.

-Finally press “save”, and your brush should be done.
+Finally press :guilabel:`Save`, and your brush should be done.

 You can further modify your inking brush by...